piotrmurach/tty-pie/README.md

 ## Code of Conduct

-Everyone interacting in the Tty::PieChart project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/tty-pie_chart/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the TTY::PieChart project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/tty-pie_chart/blob/master/CODE_OF_CONDUCT.md).

+## Copyright

+Copyright (c) 2018 Piotr Murach.
+See LICENSE for further details.